-When Matthew was born we were surprised with the news that not only did he need heart surgery but he also has Down syndrome.
+When Matthew was born, we were surprised with the news that not only did he need heart surgery but he also has Down syndrome.
 As the weeks passed, we slowly started to find out what that meant for him and our family.

-We feel that one of the best ways for us to provide for him now and in the future is to see a GiGi’s Playhouse built in Sacramento.
+One of the best ways for us to provide for him now and in the future is to see a GiGi’s Playhouse built in Sacramento.
 This Down syndrome achievement center will help provide services he needs now, career training he will need in the future, and a family that will hopefully be around long after my husband and I are gone.

 That is the message of #GenerationG.
 The GiGi’s mission is to change the way the world views Down syndrome and send a global message of acceptance for all.
 Isn’t that amazing?
 Shouldn’t we teach that to ALL our children?
-Shouldn’t we help spread that message EVERYWHERE?
+Can’t we help spread that message EVERYWHERE?